Galileo Test Finder

 • Recent/Past accessed tests history

-• Separate section for Pre-Built and Own-Built Tests for faster search
+• Separate section for Pre-Built (Company need) and Own-Built (User need) Tests for faster search

 Ideation